New Results on Vertices that Belong to Every Minimum Locating-Dominating Code: Introduction

 These vertices have been considered in the case of \emph{trees}, for example, in Blidia and Lounes~\cite{Blidia2009minforcedtrees}.
 Similar concepts for more general graphs have been considered in other contexts as well, see, for example, \cite{Boros} for stable sets and \cite{Hakanen_2022} for metric bases.
 Notice also the resemblance of the min-forced vertices to the core vertices of a dominating set in \cite{BOUQUET20219}.

 In this paper, we first show a characterization of min-forced vertices that reduces the problem to LD-codes in smaller subgraphs.
-In Section~\ref{ratiosection}, we provide the maximum ratio between the number of min-forced vertices and the order of a graph.
-In Section~\ref{pathsection}, the number of different minimum locating-dominating codes in paths are determined.
+In Section~\ref{ratiosection}, we provide, for example, the maximum ratio between the number of min-forced vertices and the order of a graph.
+We show that the maximum ratio is $\frac{2}{5}$.
+The ratio $\frac{2}{5}$ is attained by paths of order $5k$ having a unique locating-dominating code of size $2k$.
+In Section~\ref{pathsection}, we further determine the exact number of different minimum locating-dominating codes in paths of all orders.
 In the final section, we also show that it is computationally challenging to decide whether or not a vertex is min-forced in a graph.
-Notice that algorithmic complexity in the case where all the codewords are min-forced, i.e., the LD-code is unique, is discussed in \cite{Hudry2019}.
+Notice that algorithmic complexity in the case where all the codewords are min-forced, \textit{i.e.}, the LD-code is unique, is discussed in \cite{Hudry2019}.